 Mix the ingredients for the yoghurt together in a bowl and leave to one side.

 When the lentils are soft, add them to the onion and carrot mixture in the pan.
 Stir well, adding a little more pepper if needed.
 Divide between four bowls, and serve with the roasted cauliflower (sprinkle a little extra curry powder or garam masala on top, if you like) and mint yoghurt dressing on the side, for people to help themselves.

-You can swap the red lentils for any you have in your cupboard (the recipe also works well with green lentils) and use non-dairy alternatives for the yoghurt, if you prefer.
+You can swap the red lentils for any you have in your cupboard (the recipe also works well with green lentils) and use non-dairy alternatives for the yoghurt, if you prefer a vegan snack.